Download all exemplars

 For Achieved, the student needs to demonstrate understanding of the development of a community that shares religious or spiritual beliefs.

-For Merit, the student could have provided a more detailed description of significant factors in the development of the Sisters of Mercy community.
-Additionally, the student could have provided reasons for how the significant factors have influenced the development in New Zealand.
-For example, by explaining how Bishop Pompallier influenced the movement and the establishment of the Sisters of Mercy in New Zealand.
+For Merit, the student could have given a detailed explanation of the significant factors in the development of the Sisters of Mercy community, with examples that support the explanation.
+Additionally, the student could have given reasons for how more than one significant factor has influenced the development of the Sisters of Mercy.
+They have done this for one significant factor, migration.

 Merit